March 2, 2014 – 8th Sunday in Ordinary Time

-When you stop to think about what you worry about, what I worry about, when the time has past very often we just ask ourselves, “Why did I spend so much time being concerned about something that I had no control over.”
+When you stop to think about what you worry about, what I worry about, when the time has passed, very often we just ask ourselves, “Why did I spend so much time being concerned about something that I had no control over?”
 Jesus says to us, “That’s really what I am trying to say to you today.”

 There’s really nothing wrong with worrying about your health, or if you will have enough money to pay the bills.
 These are the ordinary things that go on in our life from day to day.
 Jesus would say, “That’s all normal.
 But if you become too addicted with your worrying then you are forgetting that I am God, and there is only one God.”

 That’s why we need the opportunity to be quiet and just reflect on our lives, and to think of those times when we get so absorbed in our thinking that we are not paying attention to God.
 We aren’t really asking God, “If you are going to provide everything for me, then just let me live this day well.
 This day has enough problems of it’s own.
 And if I live this day well, tomorrow will take care of itself.
 But if I’m worrying about the tomorrow that isn’t even here yet, and I don’t know what to do in the meantime — that’s why Jesus says, “You must have faith.”

 Maybe one of the questions we all need to ask ourselves is, “If I know that God is going to take care of everything that I need, what am I going to do with my life?
 How am I going to reach out and make a difference?
 How am I going to live for the moment?”